crystal-ball/componentry/docs/CONTRIBUTING.md

 with prompts.

 > ℹ️ Commitizen commit messages make it possible to use Semantic Release to
-> automatically publish packages on change to master.
+> automatically publish packages on change to main.

 ## Roadmap